ketulsheth85/holidog-com-test/README.md

 * **POST /book/** - Creates a new book with the specified details - Expects a JSON body

 ## Frontend implementation

 **React.Js**

-I've consume all the API developed in backend

-Implement the following Screen:
+I have developed following screens in React and have consumed all APIs developed in backend.

 * **Book** - Show the list of all the books available.
 * **Book Add/Edit** - User can Add/Edit the book info.